H4wking/Tennis_probability_project/README.md

+>Tennis_probability_project

+##Description
-Tennis_probability_project is Danylo Nazaruk and Sofia Romachuk's course work from the course "The Basics of Programming".
+Tennis_probability_project is a course work from the course "Programming Fundamentals".
 The theme of this project is "Probability of winning of certain player in given tennis match".
-Wiki contains all the information about this project.
+You can find more information on wiki.

+##Credits
+Danylo Nazaruk
+Sofia Romanchuk